 10 Ways to Celebrate Hispanic Heritage Month in Your Classroom

-Hispanic Heritage Month (or Latinx Heritage Month) is a celebration of the contributions that Latin-American and Spanish communities have made to the United States’ history, culture and communities.
-Across a full month, the legacy and presence of Latinos and Spaniards is recognized and shared through different activities, such as parades, talks and festivals across the US.
+Hispanic Heritage Month, also known as Latinx Heritage Month, celebrates the rich contributions of Latin-American and Spanish communities to the history and culture of the United States.
+For a full month, the enduring legacy and profound impact of Latinos and Spaniards are recognized and celebrated through different activities, such as parades, discussions, and festivals across the United States.

-Join our Meg Spanish teachers who reflect on what it means to be Hispanic here:
+Join our Meg Spanish teachers who reflect on what it means to be Hispanic in our video:

-If you would like to celebrate this fantastic month, and learn more about Latin-American and Spanish communities and culture with your students, explore our ideas here:
+To celebrate this wonderful month and learn more about Latin-American and Spanish communities and culture with your students, explore our ideas down below!

 Get creative with your students as you learn about Hispanic Culture.